 The coverage of the CCI is very broad, it includes three major types of construction for residential use: the pure individual, the grouped individual (single house in a subdivision, etc.). and collective dwellings.
 To account for the heterogeneity of structures, a hedonic model is defined for each type.
-The model coefficients are re-estimated each quarter, the models themselves are reviewed periodically.
-Hedonic CCI of all new housing construction results from the aggregation of these three sub-indices in proportion to the importance of each type.
+The model coefficients are re-estimated each quarter, the models themselves are reviewed every year, for the computation of the first quarter.
+Hedonic CCI of all new housing construction results from the aggregation according to chain-linked Paasche technique of these three sub-indices in proportion to the importance of each type.

-The data needed in order to calculate the hedonic CCI are provided by the statistical survey on the "cost of construction index and cost of new housing (ICC-PRLN)", conducted by the Statistical Service of the Ministry of Ecology, of sustainable Development, Transportation and Housing This investigation can trace the evolution of construction prices through the monitoring of 500 cases, representing quarterly 7.000 to 8.000 new dwellings.
+The data needed in order to calculate the hedonic CCI are provided by the statistical survey on the "cost of construction index and cost of new housing (ICC-PRLN)", conducted by the Statistical Service of the Ministry of Ecology, of sustainable Development and Energy.
+This investigation can trace the evolution of construction prices through the monitoring of 500 cases, representing quarterly 7.000 to 8.000 new dwellings.